 - Tie the corners of the cheesecloth and rinse the curds in filtered water to get rid of the acid taste.
 Optional.

-- After the cottage cheese is cool and squeezed, transfer to a glass container with a lid.
+- After the cottage cheese is cool and squeezed, add salt and mix.
+Transfer to a glass container with a lid.

 - Before serving, add cream and honey/maple syrup to taste and mix!
 Yum!!

 Cottage cheese is delicious with whipping cream!
 You can also add fresh flaxseed oil to the cottage cheese to make a nutritious Budwig breakfast, which feeds our inner cells (per Budwig protocol).
 You can also make a cottage cheese paste and use it as a stuffing in crepes and rolls.
 Hey, you can even make cookies, cakes using cottage cheese.
 Possibilities are endless!

 1. Why my milk did not separate into curds and whey even after one hour?
 If you see your milk did not separate into curds and whey, but instead there are some curds and milk, then it means your milk was not hot enough when you added the lemon juice.
 In order to fix it, you will need to warm up your milk again and then it will separate into curds and whey.
 After it separates, quickly strain the curds, and keep the whey for other purposes.

 2. How to make cheese from raw milk?
 If you want to make cottage cheese, you will still need to heat the milk but not boiling it.
 I use raw milk, and I used the above recipe and my cottage cheese turned out very delicious and soft.

 3. Will this cottage cheese have a lemon taste?

 My cottage cheese which was made using the recipe above had a tiny lemony flavor which was not sour or acidic at all.
 You can rinse the cheese with filtered water and drain the water if you don’t want that lemon flavor.
 However, the flavor is not strong anyway, it’s barely noticeable.
 I liked (actually, loved!) the lemon flavor in my cottage cheese.